Ante Rebić: 2019–20

-On 2 September 2019, Rebić returned to Italy and signed a two-year loan deal with AC Milan, with André Silva moving in the other direction.
+On 2 September 2019, Rebić returned to Italy and signed a two-year loan deal with Serie A club AC Milan, with André Silva moving in the other direction.

 After spending the first half of the season on the bench, having played more minutes for the national team than the club, Rebić scored his first two league goals in a 3–2 victory over Udinese on 19 January 2020, having come on as a half-time substitute for Giacomo Bonaventura.
 A week later, he continued his super sub goalscoring run with a single goal in a 1–0 away victory over Brescia.
 On 9 February, he scored the opener in Derby della Madonnina; however, the game ended as a 4–2 victory for Inter Milan.
 Four days later, he scored Milan's only goal in a 1–1 draw with Juventus in Coppa Italia.
 On 17 February he scored the only goal in a 1–0 victory over Torino.
 On 12 June, in the club's first game after the COVID-19 pandemic, the second leg of Coppa Italia fixture against Juventus, Rebić was sent off after sixteen minutes due to a rough tackle on Juventus' defender Danilo.
 On 4 July, he scored the third goal in a 3–0 victory over title contenders Lazio, their first home defeat of the season.
 On 7 July, he won a penalty, provided an assist and scored in a 4–2 comeback victory over Juventus.

 In total for the season, Rebic scored 12 goals, and assisted 4.

 2020–21: contributions and second place finish

 On 12 September 2020, Milan exercised their option to purchase Rebić permanently, and signed the player on a five-year contract.
 On 27 September, he won a penalty that Franck Kessié successfully converted into the first goal of the 2–0 victory over Crotone; however, in the 58th minute of the game, he fell during a counterattack and dislocated his elbow.
 He returned to the team on 1 November, coming on for Rafael Leão in the 71st minute of the 2–1 victory over Udinese.
 On 23 December, he scored his first goal of the season, the opening goal in the 3–2 victory over Lazio.
 On 6 January 2021, he tested positive for COVID-19 and was ruled out of the derby against Juventus, which Milan lost 3–1, their first defeat of the season.
 On 28 February, he scored the winning goal in the 2–1 victory over Roma.
 On 9 May, he scored a spectacular goal in a 3–0 victory over Juventus, winning Milan crucial three points for the Champions League qualification.
-Three days later, in a 7–0 routing of Torino, he provided Theo Hernandez with an assist for the fourth goal before scoring a hat-trick.
+Three days later, in a 7–0 routing of Torino, he provided Théo Hernandez with an assist for the fourth goal before scoring a hat-trick.

 In total this season, Rebic scored 11 goals and assisted 3.